baskager/redesign-minor-web-dev/docs/docker.md

 `DEBUG=minor-server node server.js`

-**Shutting down the container can be done with the following command:**
+**Shutting down the containers can be done with the following command:**

 `docker-compose down`